mvolkmann/blog/src/smalltalk/smalltalk-objects.md

 ## Creating Objects

+TODO: This section repeats a lot of information that was covered above!

 New objects can be created by
 sending the message `#new` or `#basicNew` to a class.
 Those methods are defined in the `Behavior` class